Richard Littlejohn: Journalism

 In May 2005, the Mail announced that he was rejoining the paper in a move that Mail editor Paul Dacre described as "returning to his spiritual home".
 The Sun sought an injunction to prevent Littlejohn writing for the Mail before his existing contract with them ended in February 2006, but the matter was later settled out of court and Littlejohn began writing for the Mail in December 2005.

-In December 2006 Littlejohn said the murders of the five prostitutes in Ipswich by the serial killer Steve Wright, was "No great loss".

 In December 2010, Littlejohn satirised an incident in which a 20-year-old man with cerebral palsy, Jody McIntyre, complained of mistreatment by police at a protest.
 Littlejohn argued that the young man involved should not have attended the protest, and compared him to Andy Pipkin from Little Britain.
 This prompted 500 complaints to the Press Complaints Commission.

 In December 2012, the Daily Mail published an apology following a piece written by Littlejohn which suggested that ethnic minority staff had got their jobs through discrimination and had threatened to sue the Equality and Human Rights Commissions.
 The Daily Mail agreed with the Press Complaints Council to publish an apology and clarification.

 Asian hopscotch lessons

-In February 2011, Littlejohn wrote in his Daily Mail column that Haringey Council was using taxpayer funds for hopscotch lessons for Asian women.
+In February 2011, Littlejohn wrote in his Daily Mail column that Haringey Council was using tax-payer funds for hopscotch lessons for Asian women.
 This was an urban myth first propagated in 1995 by the former Conservative Party chairman Brian Mawhinney, who took the name of the Hopscotch Asian Women's Centre literally.
 The centre offers "support services for Asian women and their families on a wide range of issues including domestic violence, benefits, housing, education, immigration and health matters [and provided] advocacy and support to people with learning disabilities".